azdanov/react-table/README.md

+# ÷ React Table

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and [Tailwind CSS](https://tailwindcss.com).

+Simple table component with basic pagination and page size.
+[Lodash](https://lodash.com/) is used to simplify certain operations and reduce code.

+[PostCSS](https://github.com/postcss/postcss-cli) and [PurgeCSS](https://github.com/FullHuman/purgecss) help in keeping the styles optimized for production build.

 ## Available Scripts